zaraxkhan/bike-sharing/README.md

 - The peak hours that the bikes are used

 ## Results
 The original CitiBike csv file had the trip duration taken down by seconds.
 So, in Python, with the help of Pandas, I added a new column and converted the tripduration to a datetime data type.
-After this conversion I begin making my visualization in Tableau.
+After this conversion I began making my visualization in Tableau.
 The following visuals will be showing the data for August, 2019.

 ### Checkout Times for Users
 ![Checkout_times_for_users](https://user-images.githubusercontent.com/105755095/189006779-41892c69-36ad-4f09-8b25-f5057a318f20.png)